flrogerw/auth_demo/README.md

 ### Points of Interest

 #### Validation
-&nbsp;&nbsp;&nbsp;&nbsp;_This project implements OpenApiValidator middleware for validation of incoming requests._
+&nbsp;&nbsp;&nbsp;&nbsp;_This project implements OpenApiValidator middleware for validation of the incoming API requests._
 #### Security
 &nbsp;&nbsp;&nbsp;&nbsp;_This project returns an encrypted Json Web Token containing the Cognito access token._
 #### Testing